antoinewaugh/notes/sbe-dropout.md

 ```

-Now, check PLV8 BBA, Trade and Depth channels respectively - silence.
+The Same command run on the PL BBA, Trade and Depth channels respectively yield zero updates.

-During the period that we measured inbound events on the below channels, I actually triggered trades in the live market.
+*NB:* During the period that we measured inbound events on the below channels, I actually triggered trades in the live market.
 This confirms that although real trading and MD events are being triggered by CME the SBE adapter is not emitting any events to the correlator.

 ```
 ^C[apama52@RTVAURCMESERV02 logs]$ engine_receive -c com.apama.input.T_PLV8_1533694577425 -p 15910